-The total pension liability in the June 30, 2021, actuarial valuation was determined using an individual entry-age normal actuarial cost method.
-The long-term rate of return on pension plan investments used in the determination of the total liability is 6%.
+The total pension liability in the June 30, 2023, actuarial valuation was determined using an individual entry-age normal actuarial cost method.
+The long-term rate of return on pension plan investments used in the determination of the total liability is 7.0%.
 This assumption is based on a review of inflation and investments return assumptions from a number of national investment consulting firms.
 The review provided a range of return investment return rates deemed to be reasonable by the actuary.
-An investment return of 6.5% was deemed to be within that range of reasonableness for financial reporting purposes.
+An investment return of 7.0% was deemed to be within that range of reasonableness for financial reporting purposes.

 Inflation is assumed to be 2.25% for the General Employees Plan and 2.25% for the Police and Fire Plan.
-Benefit increases after retirement are assumed to be 1.25% for the General Employees.
-The Police and Fire Plan benefit increase is fixed at 1% per year and that increase was used in the valuation.
-Salary growth assumptions in the General Employees Plan range in annual increments from 10.25% after one year of service to 3.0% after 29 years of service and 6.0% per year thereafter.
+Benefit increases after retirement are assumed to be 1.25% for the General Employees Plan and 1% for the Police and Fire Plan.

+Salary growth assumptions in the General Employees Plan range in annual increments from 10.25% after one year of service to 3.0% after 27 years of service.
 In the Police and Fire Plan, salary growth assumptions range from 11.75% after one year of service to 3.0% after 24 years of service.